Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $5.50 / N/A

-This transitional item contains several aspects identifying it as a mid to late 1950's sculpture.
-The name and design number are yet to be learned.
+This transitional item contains several aspects identifying it as a mid 1950's sculpture.
+The name is Bust Madonna and Child.
 The 9" sculpture is decorated with lace and floral adornments.
 Mary and Jesus both have halos.
 The base and both halos are trimmed in old coin gold accents.
 The gold also is applied to the edges of the lace on her sleeves and veil.
 It is rare to see an item with halos and the Cordey style lace and roses.
 This piece was likely made with lace, roses and no halos and also made with halos but without the lace and floral accents.

 N/A